robinnewhouse/DHNLNtupleAnalysis/README.md

 This scale factor is saved in mini-tree as the variable `SF_nominal`.

-*Note:* Some scale factors default to 1 and are only updated one the corresponding selection has been made.
+**Note:** Some scale factors default to 1 and are only updated once the corresponding selection has been made.
 For example, the lepton trigger scale factor is only defined after the trigger matched lepton is selected in the `trigger_matched_medium_lepton_cut`.
 This means that in order to save the correct scale factor in the mini tree you must save the mini-trees after this cut.

 ## Configs